EddieHubCommunity/support/youtube/generic.md

 ## Youtube Channel
-Don’t forget to support Eddie's channel by subscribing it!
+Don’t forget to support my channel by subscribing it!
 It’s free: https://www.youtube.com/eddiejaoude?sub_confirmation=1

 **Make sure to tell your friends about it, so that they also learn something new!**

 ## Youtube Shorts
-There is another youtube channel by Eddie for short clips, please **take a moment subscribing it: https://www.youtube.com/eddiejaoudetv**
+I have another youtube channel for short clips, please **take a moment subscribing it: https://www.youtube.com/eddiejaoudetv**

 ## Join Our Community
 Join our inclusive open source community EddieHub now for **free** at http://eddiehub.org